Driving Sales Calls as a Product Manager

 For example, your sales team may not know what objections they’ll face when selling your new product, and therefore they’ll be less prepared to handle objections smoothly.

-Salespeople have a host of skills that remain relevant: discovery, empathy, building rapport, choreography of the call, and negotiation are all highly valuable.
+Salespeople have a host of skills that remain relevant: discovery, empathy, building rapport, doing the choreography of the call, and negotiation are all highly valuable.

 Rather, product managers who lead new products will have much more of the needed context to best position their product offering for success.